 |IB Credits Accepted||√|

 Reminder: UC Santa Barbara may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 UC Santa Barbara has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, UC Santa Barbara students have several choices to make.
-Scroll down to see a full list of majors offered at UC Santa Barbara below.
+Scroll down to the bottom of this page to see a full list of majors offered at UC Santa Barbara.